How to Retire at 40 or 45

 Achieving this level of savings is ambitious and requires comprehensive adjustments across all areas of your financial life, including cutting expenses and boosting income.

-If you want to check your retirement saving progress relative to other workers, check out the average 401(k) balance by age.
+If you want to check your retirement saving progress relative to other workers, check out the average 401(k) balance by age and the average IRA balance by age.

 Embrace smart spending